 Why do we need a CHMP?

-Under the Aboriginal Heritage Regulations 2018-external site, a CHMP is required when large developments and other high-impact activities in cultural heritage sensitive areas could cause significant harm to Aboriginal cultural heritage.
+Under the Aboriginal Heritage Regulations 2018, a CHMP is required when large developments and other high-impact activities in cultural heritage sensitive areas could cause significant harm to Aboriginal cultural heritage.

 What are areas of cultural heritage sensitivity?

 - landforms and land categories that are generally regarded as more likely to have Aboriginal cultural heritage.

 You can find areas of cultural heritage sensitivity on the Aboriginal Cultural Heritage Register and Information System online map.